-In recent years, rotating Bose-Einstein condensates (BECs) have been widely employed to model the dynamics of quantized vortices in different astrophysical systems, such as neutron superfluids in strong gravitational wells \cite{Migdal1959, Warszawski2011, Warszawski2012}, turbulent dark matter~\cite{Sivakumar2025}, pulsar glitches~\cite{Shukla}.
-Verma {\it et al.}~\cite{Verma} and Shukla {\it et al.} \cite{Shukla} developed a minimal model for the emergence of the superfluid glitches based on the interaction of the neutron-superfluid vortices and proton-superconductor flux tubes.
-The inherent compressibility of the BECs renders them susceptible to quantum turbulence (QT) under dynamic instabilities.
-This turbulence is primarily characterized by the breakdown of vortices in a self-similar process, manifesting as a power-law scaling of $k^{-5/3}$ \cite{Kobayashi2007, Kobayashi2008}, known as the Kolmogorov spectrum.
-In addition to the Kolmogorov regime, QT in BECs also exhibits Vinen turbulence, characterized by random vortex distributions in superfluids, indicated by a $k^{-1}$ scaling.
-Novel turbulence regimes have been identified in recent years, including strong quantum turbulence~\cite{Barenghi2023, MiddletonSpencer2023}, marked by density fluctuations and non-polarized vortex lines; rotational quantum turbulence \cite{Estrada2022, Estrada2022a, Sivakumar2024, Sivakumar2024a}; and turbulence in self-gravitating dark-matter BEC candidates \cite{Mocz2017, Sivakumar2025}.
+The inherent compressibility of BECs renders them susceptible to quantum turbulence (QT) under dynamic instabilities.
+This turbulence is primarily characterized by the breakdown of vortices in a self-similar process, leading to a power-law scaling of $k^{-5/3}$, known as the Kolmogorov spectrum \cite{Kobayashi2007, Kobayashi2008}.
+In addition to the Kolmogorov regime, QT in BECs also manifests in the Vinen regime, which is characterized by random vortex distributions in superfluids and exhibits a $k^{-1}$ scaling.
+Recent developments have identified novel turbulence regimes, including strong quantum turbulence \cite{Barenghi2023, MiddletonSpencer2023}, marked by density fluctuations and non-polarized vortex lines, as well as rotational quantum turbulence \cite{Estrada2022, Estrada2022a, Sivakumar2024, Sivakumar2024a}, and turbulence in self-gravitating dark-matter BEC candidates \cite{Mocz2017, Sivakumar2025}.

 Previous studies have explored the nature of glitches and vortex avalanches in the context of pinning potentials and superfluid behavior.
 However, the role of superfluid-crust interactions in inducing turbulent flow remains largely unexamined.
-In this letter, we investigate the characteristics of turbulence and associated velocity flows arising from such interactions.
+In this Letter, we investigate the characteristics of turbulence and associated velocity flows arising from such interactions.
 Furthermore, it analyzes the mechanisms driving this turbulence, facilitated by pinning sites and the dynamic spin-down of the condensate.
 The damping effects on the system are also evaluated, identifying an optimal damping coefficient that maximizes turbulence strength.
 Recent studies indicate that quantum turbulence suppresses collective excitation modes in BECs \cite{Lee2025, Ferrand2021}.
 As these modes drive vortex avalanches and glitch phenomena, quantifying the onset of turbulence in such systems is essential.
 Beyond its implication for existing neutron star models, the effect of vortex depinning, particularly its role in driving incompressible turbulence through secondary injection, is of significant interest in the domain of quantum turbulence~\cite{Bradley2006, Henn2009, Neely2013, Reeves2013, Barenghi2023}.